harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/hql-appscan-scanner-reference.md

 You can ingest DAST scan results from [HCL AppScan](https://www.hcl-software.com/appscan).

-The standard workflow is to add a Security step to your CI Build or Security stage and configure it as described below.
+The standard workflow is to add a Custom Scan step to your Build or Security stage and configure it as described below.

 ## For more information